TOTP - Time base One Time Password¶

 Note

-It is not reccomended to use this authenticator for single-factor authentication.
+It is not recommended to use this authenticator for single-factor authentication.
 Even though, when used as a single factor it will show a page asking the user for its username, in order to allow registration, a required-authenticator for registration is required.
 In case one is not configured, the server will respond with HTTP code 500 Internal Error when a user is trying to access the registration endpoint.

-Multiple Device registration
+Multiple Device registration¶

 When the option to allow the registration of multiple devices is enabled, a new device registration will add the new device to the existing device or devices that the user can use to authenticate.
 This is contrary to when this setting is disabled, in which case the user can only use the most recently registered device to authenticate.